GiraffeName/firm_website/blogposts.md

 Below is a broader table from a [geotechnical data site](http://www.geotechdata.info/parameter/cohesion.html) based on USCS data with values for unsaturated, saturated, compacted, and saturated compacted soils.
 Default values in the table are assumed to be unsaturated unless otherwise specified.
 If a range was given for compenents of a hybrid soil type, the average or endpoints are used and specified with an asterisk.

-The actual values for cohesion are measured on an integer scale starting from 0 indicating no cohesion.
+The actual values for cohesion are measured on an integer scale starting from 0 indicating no cohesion, in units of kilopascals (kPa).
 Coarse-grained soils such as gravels are unlikely to cohere and thus exhibit lower values, while fine-grained soils like clays are much more cohesive.
 Saturated soils are more likely to cohere than unsaturated soils; the same is generally true of compacted soils, with the apparent exception of soils with a higher silt content.
 Saturated compacted soils appear to be generally less cohesive than unsaturated compacted soils, with the exception of silts with high plasticity.
 It should be noted that these generalizations are based on the limited amount of data we have here, which is discussed in greater detail [below](#anchor2).
+Soil friction angle is the angle in degrees at which soil on a slope will shear.

 | Description | USCS class | Cohesion |  |  |  | Soil Friction   Angle |  |
 |-----------------------------------------------------------------------|------------------------|-------------|-----------|-----------|---------------------|-----------------------|-----------|